 Bump and Run Trading Strategy – Sell Rules

-The Bump and Run trading strategy is one of the bets reversal trading strategies that you’ll probably ever need to learn.
-The psychological reason why the Bump and Run reversal is such a powerful pattern is because it takes advantage of the result of excessive speculation that propels the price too swiftly to the extreme which leads to a reversal.
+The Bump and Run trading strategy is one of the best reversal trading strategies that you’ll probably ever need to learn.
+The psychological reason why the Bump and Run reversal is such a powerful pattern is because it takes advantage of the result of excessive speculation.
+This propels the price too swiftly to the extreme which leads to a reversal.

 Step #1: Wait until you can identify an uptrend (lead-in) and then an acceleration of that uptrend (Bump)